 (6) The Trust must give the holder of the permit written notice of any revocation or suspension of the permit.

-35. Immediate suspension
+35. Immediate suspension of permit, Trust’s powers etc. as to

 (1) This regulation applies, despite regulation 34 and whether or not action has been commenced under that regulation, if the Trust considers it necessary to suspend a permit immediately because there is an immediate and serious risk of harm to the ecological and community benefits and amenity of the Riverpark or development control area.